 Merging With Virtual Reality

 VR also offers vast opportunities for entertainment.
-Singapore is a cradle of the world’s leading virtual reality development companies.
+Singapore is the cradle of the world’s leading virtual reality development companies.
 They bet on vast opportunities offered by VR and already fascinate gamers with new gaming experiences.

 While the time travel machine is not invented yet, it’s still possible to look into the future by visiting Asia’s technology capital: Singapore.
 May their futuristic spirit inspire you to participate in the creation of the future.